-- Create a bird-friendly habitat – Bird feeders are a great way to attract birds to your yard.
-You can also plant shrubs and trees to provide food and nesting sites, and provide a source of water (a bird bath, pond, or fountain) for your visitors.
+Create a bird-friendly habitat – Bird feeders are a great way to attract birds to your yard.
+You can also plant shrubs and trees to provide food and nesting sites and provide a source of water (a birdbath, pond, or fountain) for your visitors.
 You can even turn your yard or garden into a certified wildlife habitat with the National Wildlife Federation.

-- Play backyard bird bingo – Once your kids can identify the birds that frequent your feeders, you can create a bird bingo game to play over breakfast.
+Play backyard bird bingo – Once your kids can identify the birds that frequent your feeders, you can create a bird bingo game to play over breakfast.
 Print out pictures of the birds you are most likely to see in your yard, and glue them to a bingo card divided into nine or 16 squares.
 Whenever your kids spot a bird, they can put a penny on the square with the matching photo.

-- Build a birdhouse – A birdhouse is a great way to attract nesting birds to your yard.
+Build a birdhouse – A birdhouse is a great way to attract nesting birds to your yard.
 If you’re lucky, you’ll get to watch bird parents hatch eggs and raise their young.
-Bluebirds, wrens, chickadees, and titmice will often build nests inside bird houses.
+Bluebirds, wrens, chickadees, and titmice will often build nests inside birdhouses.
 Here’s an easy birdhouse tutorial that kids can build with adult supervision.

-- Join the Great Backyard Bird Count – Participating in a citizen science project is such a great way to put what you’ve been learning to good use.
+Join the Great Backyard Bird Count – Participating in a citizen science project is such a great way to put what you’ve been learning to good use.
 Spend a week in February counting birds in your backyard, and submit your findings via eBird.
 More than 160,000 people around the world take part in the Great Backyard Bird Count each year.

-Birding in the Field
+Bird Watching in the Field

 Grab your bird-watching gear and hit the trail.
 You can find all kinds of bird habitats in your community — meadows, parks, wetlands, forests, lakes, and rivers.
 Birds are everywhere!

 You will have the best luck seeing and hearing birds early in the morning or just after sunset.
 Boundaries between two habitats produce what is known as the edge effect — attracting species from different ecosystems for greater biodiversity.

 Birding By Ear

 If you can relate the sound to something you are familiar with, it will be easier to remember.
-For kids, it helps to start with bird songs that they already know.
+When birding by ear with kids, it helps to start with bird songs that they already know.
 Most kids have heard a duck quacking or the “caw” of a crow.
-What about the “coo, cooo” of a mourning dove?
+What about the “coo, coo” of a mourning dove?

 There’s an app for that

-Study bird Silhouettes
+Study Bird Silhouettes

-Flying birds are practically impossible for the beginning birder to identify.
+Flying birds are practically impossible for the beginning bird watcher to identify.
 Instead of trying to zoom in on the details, focus on the overall shape of the bird’s body, tail, wings, beak, and legs.
 Is the body short or long?
 How big is it?
 What is the shape of the beak?
 Is the tail rounded, pointed, or forked?
 What about the wings?
 How long are the legs?

-Join a Birding Group
+Join a Bird Watching Group

 Sometimes it’s more fun to look for birds with friends.
 If your kiddos seem really interested in birds, it might be fun to join a few guided bird walks with your local chapter of the National Audubon Society or the American Birding Association.

 Pack your binoculars and field guide before heading out, but be prepared for the interest to ebb and flow.
-As your kids’ knowledge of birds expands, so will their interest.
+As your kids’ knowledge of birds expands, so will their curiosity.